 One of the question you may have is how can democracy survive such pressures that come to the fore very clearly during the election debates.
 Should every voter, including those that have hardly any knowledge, or are illiterate have the same electoral rights, as the ones who have a much better judgment?
 It is a difficult, almost existential problem for democracy, which should not be ignored.
-We shall return to this issue when discussing electoral systems.
+I shall return to this issue when discussing electoral systems.

 Clinging to power

 In most countries, including the UK, there is no limit on the number of parliamentary terms.
 The main goal of most politicians is to get into power and cling to it.
 Most recently it has been exemplified by two attempts to restructure the working of the British Parliament.
-In 2012 the coalition government started talks on implementing the Liberal Party’s proposal to “Replace the House of Lords with a fully-elected second chamber, with considerably fewer members than the current House” (Poll_Station, 2012).
+In 2012 the coalition government started the talks on implementing the Liberal Party’s proposal to “Replace the House of Lords with a fully-elected second chamber, with considerably fewer members than the current House” (Poll_Station, 2012).
 The proposal fell through using procedural motions to camouflage the real intention to never pass the bill in the first place, since many of the current Lords would have lost their positions.
 Even more incredible is the attempt to change the boundaries of the British electoral wards, so that they are approximately equal in the number of votes.
 Such a logical proposal has been opposed by the Labour Party, using every political gimmick to pretend they have noble intentions, simply to guard its interests of clinging to power.
 Otherwise they would lose about 50 seats should the proposal become law.

 It was Lord Acton, the 19th century British politician, who said “Absolute power corrupts absolutely” and that applies to the majority of the countries, which consider themselves democratic.
 The best example today is Russia, which is formally a democratic country but where almost an absolute power is held in the hands of the president – Vladimir Putin.
 In March 2018 he won another 6-year term, mainly by having an almost total control of the media, with 75% majority (no significant manipulation of the result occurred).
 No wonder Transparency International ranked Russia at position 131 among 176 countries (Transparency_International, 2016).
 The USA is another good example.
 As in all democratic countries a representative to the Senate or the House of Representatives is elected for a specific period.
 Even if he is a billionaire, like the current president Donald Trump, there is a tendency to make money by the use of power (e.g. Dick Cheney, Vice president in the Bush administration).
 Sometimes such corruption is done on a gigantic scale, all absolutely legal, simply by first lobbing for, and then being granted certain rights that large corporation would gain from (e.g. tax exemptions).
 Once the senator is out of politics he is rewarded by multimillion chairmanships at organizations he helped during his political term at the parliament.